jyoko/jsvalidator/README.md

 Check it out: [https://jyoko.github.io/jsvalidator](https://jyoko.github.io/jsvalidator)

+Intentionally tried to minimize dependencies/complexity as much as possible, as the core part of the application is probably better-suited as a plugin/integration to existing code.
+That and backwards-compatibility being the only requirements, no build steps and trusty ES5 here.

 AST generation is done with [Esprima](http://esprima.org).
 Chose Esprima for a few reasons, not least of which being I'd used it before.
 Additionally, Esprima is well maintained, easy-to-read, relatively lightweight, and is at the top of most benchmarks. _Most_ benchmarks being key; I've never seen Esprima do poorly, but some (Acorn and Uglify2 specifically) do better on certain codebases, so I abstracted the "parser" out.

 Other external dependencies are [CodeMirror](https://codemirror.net/) for a nicer editor (not that the demo has options for switching keybindings or anything, but vim/emacs/sublime are available) and [jQuery 1.x](https://jquery.com/browser-support/) to handle IE8 (er.. cross-browser) issues.